Arthroscopic Shoulder Surgery (Acromioplasty) Recovery

 - Continue progression for functional strengthening

-- Begin Access Acceleration or similar fitness training program at week 16
+- Begin Access Acceleration or a similar fitness training program at week 16

 - Begin yoga therapy and heavy upper body activities like swimming and racquet sports at week 20